anas-fareedi/Health_buddy/README.md

 ## future enhancements
 ### (adding bean-balance feature)
-rack food and lifestyle for kidney disease
+Track food and lifestyle for kidney disease

 A medical chatbot powered by Google Gemini AI and Pinecone vector database for intelligent question-answering based on medical documents.